osmandapp/web/main/docs/user/navigation/route-navigation.md

 <TabItem value="ios" label="iOS">

-To start the navigation, you need to use [the navigation button](../widgets/map-buttons.md#directions) on the map screen.
-Or choose navigation option in the main menu:
+To start navigation, you can use [the navigation button](../widgets/map-buttons.md#directions) on the map screen.
+Or choose navigation item in the main menu:

 _<Translate ios="true" ids="ios_button_seq"/> <Translate ios="true" ids="menu,routing_settings"/>_